greatspn/SOURCES/README.md

 #### macOS installation instructions:

-GreatSPN is known to be working on macOS.
+GreatSPN compiles and runs successfully on macOS.
-You will first need to install the Developer Tools (Xcode) to compile GreatSPN.
+Before running the Linux/Unix installation steps, you will first need to install the Developer Tools (Xcode).
 Install all the required dependencies using a software like [Homebrew](https://brew.sh/), e.g. by running the command:
 ```